isb-cgc/readthedocs/docs/source/sections/RegulomeExplorerNotebooks.rst

 Standard pairwise statistics
 ============================
-The statistical significance of association between pairs of data types is assessed using rank-ordered data and a statistical test appropriate to each data type pair, which are categorized as categorical or numerical.
+The statistical significance of the association between pairs of data types is assessed using rank-ordered data and a statistical test appropriate to each data type pair, which are categorized as categorical or numerical.
 The following table lists the statistical methods implemented in the notebooks, and the data types used as examples.
-The Regulome Explorer inspired notebook is a special notebook that allows computation of associations between all possible data types available in the TCGA dataset; more details are below.
+The Regulome Explorer inspired notebook is a special notebook that allows the computation of associations between all possible data types available in the TCGA dataset; more details are below.

 .. list-table::
    :widths: 25 25 50